dereke/koda/README.markdown

 You can use Koda just like Wordpress or Umbraco by installing an instance and building your website with the Koda back-office and using the built-in types, You can also follow a "code first" approach to create your own types and editors for a more unique editorial experience.

 We only store content in the database.
-Any DataTypes, KodaTypes, Filters, Indexes and Views you create goes straight on the filesystem.
-MongoDb also provides an easy content migration tool that will make you laugh at your old ways (if you are from a Microsoft background).
+Any DataTypes, KodaTypes and Views you create goes straight on the filesystem.
-Changes you make to the system will be versioned and can be reverted and recreated if you use source control.

 The only skills needed to able to develop a 'code-first' website on Koda is some very basic JSON and some knowledge of HTML.
 All Koda Types, Koda Filters are done using a simple JSON formatted file.